 Turkey noodle soup is my go-to soup after Thanksgiving.
+This homemade turkey noodle soup with carcass has an old-fashioned hearty flavor.
 Don’t let anyone throw away the turkey frame!
 It will help you make the most delicious soup ever.
 I promise!

 What are the best noodles for turkey soup?

 If I am not making homemade noodles I always use Reames Homestyle Egg Noodles.
 What are homestyle noodles?
 They are just like you would make at home.
 You will find them in the freezer section at the grocery store.